14/08/21 Chelsea 3 Crystal Palace 0

 ‘London, you’re a dirty old sod.
 But tonight you’re MY dirty old sod.’

 Thus spake the late, impossibly great Kirsty MacColl, having latterly conquered the stage fright that had bedevilled her career & wowed an appreciative audience at The Forum in Kentish Town back in May 1995.
 Not a line to compete with the rich humour & lyrical skill associated with many of her wonderful songs but a heartfelt aside that betrayed an emotional stirring driven by a successful return to the London stage.
 And so it came to pass, as I made my way back to Victoria after my first Chelsea game in 525 days ( or 1 year, 5 months,7 days if you prefer) that the words of one of the great British songwriters of my lifetime came back to me.
 Taking a detour off the Kings Road I was admiring the blue plaque at 42 Oakley Street that commemorates former resident Bob Marley.
 A minute or so later I pass No. 56, once home to Scott Of The Antarctic.
 By then I am almost within touching distance of the Albert Bridge, my favourite landmark in our fair capital city.
 There is never a time my heart does not sing at the sight of the Albert Bridge.
 My God how I have missed London.
 My God how I have missed Chelsea.
 The Embankment remains eternally a place of rich history & magical mystery.
 Its water remains as murkily rancid as ever.
 Dirty old sod.
 But my dirty old sod.
 Your dirty old sod.
 Our dirty old sod.
 The heart & soul of London remains magnificently intact, seemingly impervious to threat via incompetent & corrupt political leaders, terrorist idiocy & hideous pandemic alike.
 The essence of this heart & soul resides within its river & bridges, one of them the inspiration for the greatest opening line, from the greatest song, in the history of British popular music, Waterloo Sunset by The Kinks.
 ‘Dirty old river, must you keep rolling, flowing into the night.’
 From that to the hot air braggadocio of Noel Gallagher, the B&M Beatle, in little more than a quarter of a century.
 How far we fell.
 Praise the Lord for the gift of Ray Davies, & similarly our fair capital city.
 Long may they both continue to flourish.
 As for Noel, well he is strangely subdued of late, after undermining his typically arrogant & unintelligent anti vaxx stance to get jabbed in order to see his beloved Man City in the Champions League Final in Porto on May 29, only to see them outwitted by Chelsea.
 The silence from this vacuous plagiarist in the immediate aftermath of the match was both deafening & hugely welcome, although it is a moot point as to who was more devastated by the result, little loudmouth Noel, estranged neanderthal brother Liam, or the British media, be they operating within TV, radio, newsprint or online, all so taken with the expected City victory that it was sometimes impossible to glean from the pre-match coverage that there was another English team involved, let alone that they might have a prayer of pulling off a win.
-The back page of one nameless broadsheet merely featured large images of the hallowed trophy with the big ears & City coach Pep Guardiola.
-There was no retrospective hanging of heads in shame from these biased, shit for brains egotists though.
+On the morning of the game, the back page of one nameless broadsheet merely featured large images of the hallowed trophy with the big ears & City coach Pep Guardiola.
+Chelsea?
+Thomas Tuchel?
+Meh.
+There was no retrospective hanging of heads in shame from the smug, lazy, biased, shit for brains egotists of our second rate media though.
 It was yet another case of bring out your braindead following Kai Havertz’s first half winner but all that ensued was a muted shuffling of collective feet & a swift change of subject at the earliest opportunity.
 Shame & the British media do not generally go together, especially where acknowledgement of distorted coverage of Chelsea Football Club is concerned.
 Given the past 17 months I shall refrain from wishing a plague on all their houses, merely that they end up in their own version of media hell, gagging on their own self satisfaction in a confined space where late period Oasis albums are piped in 24 hours a day.
 May God have mercy on their souls.
 Thank the lord the vanquished opposition was Manchester City rather than Liverpool, or the occupants of both the Sky & BT studios would all still be clad in black from head to toe, mournful hymns permanently playing in the background.

 Arsenal 1 Chelsea 1.
 The great Ray Davies & Damon Albarn run through Waterloo Sunset washed down with a small slice of Parklife from some point in the mid 1990’s.
 Damon is clearly a bit starstruck, & rightly so!